 “I want to build something, make things grow,” she says, dreamily looking out over the beautiful frontier land she came to settle.
 “That takes hard work—a lifetime of it.
 That’s not why men come to a pretty woman.
 After a while, I won’t be so pretty.
 But this land will be.”

 In that little exchange, writers Lawrence and Mark Kasdan neatly captured an eternal truth: Appearances don’t matter—accomplishments do.

-Ironic, then, that 35 years after that scene hit the screen, the actress featured in it could cause such a stir by tweeting the antithesis of Hannah’s view of what matters.
+It’s ironic, then, that 35 years after that scene hit the screen, the actress featured in it could cause such a stir by writing the antithesis of Hannah’s view of what matters.
 For what else can one deduce when she tells Twitter followers: “I’m sorry I was born white and privileged.
 It disgusts me.
 And I feel so much shame.”